VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 * Ingestion rate: 170K data points per second.
 * Query duration: median is ~2ms, 99th percentile is ~50ms.

 > We like configuration simplicity and zero maintenance for VictoriaMetrics - once installed and forgot about it.
-It works without any issues.
+It works out of the box without any issues.